How scientists are using supercomputers to combat COVID-19

 - 3D mapping of virus protein structures.

-- Compound screening to see if existing drug molecules are able to inhibit virus cellular entry.
+- Compound screening to see if existing drug molecules are able to inhibit cellular entry of the virus.

-Microsoft says that each grantee with which it collaborates receives a full Azure HPC environment, including Azure CycleCloud with the Slurm workload manager, best-fit Azure Virtual Machines, and storage.
-They’re configured to scale on-demand and meet compute as necessary, and they’re tailored to the specific research needs of the grantee.
+Microsoft says each organization it collaborates with receives a full Azure HPC environment, including Azure CycleCloud with the Slurm workload manager, best-fit Azure Virtual Machines, and storage.
+These are configured to scale on-demand and meet compute as necessary, and they’re tailored to the specific research needs of the grantee.

 Nepali modeling and ventilator splitting

-Through the Consortium, Microsoft’s AI for Health is supporting the nonprofit research institute Nepal Applied Mathematics and Informatics Institute for Research (NAAMII), which is employing simulation to model what how COVID-19 would spread among the Nepali population, given different scenarios.
-These models, Microsoft says, can show patterns that might potentially save Nepali lives and livelihoods.
+Through the Consortium, Microsoft’s AI for Health is supporting the nonprofit research institute Nepal Applied Mathematics and Informatics Institute for Research (NAAMII), which is employing simulation to model how COVID-19 would spread among the Nepali population, given different scenarios.
+These models, Microsoft says, can show patterns that might potentially save lives and livelihoods.

 Duke University, another grantee, is leveraging Azure to investigate ventilator splitting, a technique that enables multiple patients to use the same ventilator.
 The Matlab division of MathWorks teamed up with Microsoft to optimize the researchers’ analysis for distributed computing environments.

-Google continues to provide compute, storage, and workload management services to Consortium grantees through Google Cloud Platform, and it recently set aside $20 million in computing credits to academic institutions and researchers studying COVID-19 treatments, therapies, and vaccines.
+Google continues to provide compute, storage, and workload management services to Consortium grantees through Google Cloud Platform, and it recently set aside $20 million in computing credits for academic institutions and researchers studying COVID-19 treatments, therapies, and vaccines.
 As a part of its work with the Consortium, the company is collaborating on epidemiological modeling with Northeastern researchers and applying AI to medical imaging with the Complutense University of Madrid.

-Google also partnered with the Harvard Global Health Institute to fund companies, government agencies, nonprofit organizations, and institutions working on COVID-19-related research.
-Beyond this, the tech giant — along with Microsoft — kicked off a program with Microsoft-backed cloud company Rescale to offer HPC resources at no cost to teams working to develop COVID-19 testing and vaccines.
-Rescale provides the platform on which researchers launch experiments and record results, while Google and Microsoft supply the backend computing resources.
+Google also partnered with the Harvard Global Health Institute to fund companies, government agencies, nonprofit organizations, and institutions working on COVID-19 research.
+The tech giant — along with Microsoft — also kicked off a program with Microsoft-backed cloud company Rescale to offer HPC resources at no cost to teams working to develop COVID-19 testing and vaccines.
+Rescale provides the platform that researchers launch experiments and record results on, while Google and Microsoft supply the backend computing resources.

 Amazon

 Amazon, like Google, is supplying compute and tools to researchers matched through the Consortium.
-Over 11 teams are currently using its infrastructure and dedicated Amazon Web Services solution architects conference with the scientists every week.
+Over 11 teams are currently using its infrastructure, and dedicated Amazon Web Services solution architects conference with the scientists every week.

-As a part of its AWS Diagnostic Development Initiative, Amazon is also providing $20 million in computing credits to over 35 institutions and private companies leveraging AWS to further the development of COVID-19 point-of-care diagnostics — i.e., testing that can be done at home or at a clinic with same-day results.
-“This is a global health emergency that will only be resolved by governments, businesses, academia, and individuals working together to better understand this virus and ultimately find a cure,” Teresa Carlson, VP of worldwide public sector at AWS, said in a statement.
+As a part of its AWS Diagnostic Development Initiative, Amazon is also providing $20 million in computing credits to over 35 institutions and private companies that are leveraging AWS to further the development of COVID-19 point-of-care diagnostics — i.e., testing that can be done at home or at a clinic with same-day results.
+“This is a global health emergency that will only be resolved by governments, businesses, academia, and individuals working together to better understand this virus and ultimately find a cure,” said Teresa Carlson, VP of worldwide public sector at AWS, in a statement.

 Developing protein decoys

-At the MIT Media Lab, inspired by a researcher at Johns Hopkins University, a team is identifying “decoy” proteins of ACE2 receptors (the receptors to which coronaviruses bind inside the human body) that might render COVID-19 inert.
+At the MIT Media Lab, inspired by a researcher at Johns Hopkins University, a team is identifying “decoy” proteins of ACE2 receptors (the receptors coronaviruses bind to inside the human body) that might render COVID-19 inert.
 Using a machine learning model trained on data about the ACE2 receptor and running on AWS, the researchers are attempting to predict which variants of the decoy won’t interact with other proteins in the body and cause harmful side effects.
 If all goes well, tests in mice will commence soon, with clinical trials beginning toward the end of summer.

 In separate efforts, AWS is empowering researchers at the Children’s National Hospital to combine hundreds of data sets to identify genes that might be targeted to treat COVID-19.
-A team at Iowa State University is tapping evolutionary models with public genomic data sets to suss out the relationships of strains of COVID-19, to understand how they mutate and spread.
-And scientists at Emory University are developing a web-based tool — tmCOVID — to extract and summarize key concepts in COVID-19 scientific studies.
+A team at Iowa State University is tapping evolutionary models with public genomic data sets to suss out the relationships between strains of COVID-19 to understand how they mutate and spread.
+And scientists at Emory University are developing a web-based tool — tmCOVID — to extract and summarize key concepts in scientific studies on COVID-19.

 Nvidia

 Nvidia says that 14 of the Consortium’s projects have consumed over 3 million GPU hours on the Nvidia-powered Summit supercomputer at Oak Ridge National Laboratory.
 Summit is the world’s fastest supercomputer, as ranked by the Top 500 list of supercomputers.
-And it’s also offered its own 20,000-GPU infrastructure — SaturnV — which the company’s researchers are using primarily to optimize COVID-19 research applications
+And it also offers its own 20,000-GPU infrastructure — SaturnV — which the company’s researchers are primarily using to optimize COVID-19 research applications

-Nvidia has been using excess cycles on SaturnV to run Folding@home, a distributed computing project that simulates protein dynamics in an effort to help develop therapeutics for diseases, including COVID-19.
-And it’s assisted in matching researchers to supercomputers based on each researchers’ requirements
+Nvidia has been using excess cycles on SaturnV to run Folding@home, a distributed computing project that simulates protein dynamics in an effort to help develop therapeutics for various diseases, including COVID-19.
+It has assisted in matching researchers to supercomputers based on each researcher’s specific requirements.

 Quantum chemistry and virtual screening